bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Project Description

-* You're going to be writing the documentation and the tests for a CRD API.
+* You're going to be writing the tests for a CRUD API.
 * The API itself is really simple.
 Your task is to peek at the endpoints found in the `server.js` file and write the tests for them.

 ## TESTS

 * The provided API has already been manually tested.
-* Your job is to write unit tests to ensure that the endpoints do what they're supposed to do.
+* Your job is to write `unit and integration tests` to ensure that the endpoints do what they're supposed to do.
 * Each endpoint should have multiple tests to ensure that different sorts of input are handled correctly/as expected.
 As a guideline, write at least two tests for each endpoint.
 * THERE IS NO NEED TO `YARN START`, BUT YOU'LL WANT TO ENSURE THAT YOU HAVE A `MONGO` INSTANCE UP AND RUNNING.